Start: Grazalema Finish: Ronda

 Challenge: Travel to Grazalema

-After a short transfer to the starting point in Villaluenga del Rosario, situated below a steep rocky outcropping, you walk down to Llanos del Republicano, a valley with a deep limestone cave where the river disappears underground.
-Strolling between the Sierra de Libar and Sierra del Palo, you pass grey-white limestone hills and impressive karstic formations on the way to Montejaque, a lovely town and the last “Pueblo Blanco” on your trip.
-The views and sculpture formations definetly make this longer route well worth!.
+Jump in the taxi for a short transfer to Villaluenga del Rosario, the starting point for today’s walk dramatically situated beneath a rocky outcropping.
+Trundling down to Llanos del Republicano, you discover a secret valley where a the river sinks into a deep limestone cave in the ground.
+Sandwiched between the Sierra de Libar and Sierra del Palo, your route traverses grey-white limestone hills and impressive karstic formations to reach one of the Serranía de Ronda’s prettiest towns: Montejaque, where you check off the last ‘pueblo blanco’ on your list.

-Your program comes to an end today after breakfast.
-Departure from Ronda.
+Your self-guided walking trip comes to an end today after breakfast.

 This inn is the result of joining several typical manor houses from the period in which Grazalema was at its peak of industrialisation during the 19th century.
 It still preserves it s patios, its back entrance with an iron gate and the main entranceway decorated with tiles.